OlivierBinette/groupbyrule/README.md

 One of the main goal of **GroupByRule** is to be user-friendly.
 Matching rules and clustering algorithms are composable and the performance of algorithms can be readily evaluated given training data.
 The package is built on top of [pandas](https://pandas.pydata.org) for data manipulation and on [igraph](https://igraph.org/python/) for graph clustering and related computations.

+Additionally, **GroupByRule** contains the `comparator` submodule which provides efficient C++ implementations of common [string distance functions](https://en.wikipedia.org/wiki/String_metric).
+This can be of independent interest as well.

 ## Installation

 Install from github using the following command: